gilbertchen/duplicacy/README.md

 Storage URL:  dropbox://path/to/storage
 ```

-For Duplicacy to access your Dropbox storage, you must provide an access token, which can be obtained one of two ways:
+For Duplicacy to access your Dropbox storage, you must provide an access token that can be obtained one of two ways:

 * Create your own app on [the Dropbox Developer](https://www.dropbox.com/developers) page, and then generate an [access token](https://blogs.dropbox.com/developers/2014/05/generate-an-access-token-for-your-own-account/)

-* Or authorize Duplicacy to access its own app forlder inside your Dropbox (following [this link]()), and Dropbox will generate the access token (which is not visible to us, as the redirect page showing the token is a static html hosted on github.com)
+* Or authorize Duplicacy to access its own app forlder inside your Dropbox (following [this link]()), and Dropbox will generate the access token (which is not visible to us, as the redirect page showing the token is merely a static html hosted on github.com)

 Dropbox has two advantages over other cloud providers.
-First, if you are already a paid user then to use the unused quota is basically free.
+First, if you are already a paid user then to use the unused space as the backup storage is basically free.
 Second, unlike other providers Dropbox does not charge a fee on API usage.

 ### Amazon S3